pra1veenk/ppe-detect-sap/Documentation/Step2-SAPS4HANA-Readiness/README.md

 - SAP_EHSM_HSS_INCIDENT_MANAGER
 ```

 Make sure to add these roles.
-To add these roles, in your SAP S/4HANA GUI system, open the **/n/su01** transaction.
+To add these roles, in your SAP S/4HANA GUI system,

+1. open the **/n/su01** transaction.

+2. Find the S/4HANA user you want to add the roles to and Press Enter.

+3. Click the **Roles** Tab and Choose the **Edit** Option.

+4. Add the above two roles and **Save** the changes

 Based on your business scenario, expose the respective APIs (For example, Record Safety Observation, Report Incident etc.).